exslym/main_vite-template_dnr/README.md

 Place all external connected js files (e.g. jQuery and others) in `./public/tools` and provide them path in each \*.html page file (like this: `<script src="tools/jquery-3.6.3.min.js"></script>`).

 Place all external connected css files (e.g. normalize.min.css and others) in `./src/assets/tools` and provide them path in index.scss file (like this: `@import url('../assets/tools/normalize.min.css');`).

+Write the `PROJECT NAME` and each `PAGE TITLE` in the `<head>` section of html files.
+They will be used in Google Analytics code below.